- Home

 There are a few options for residents who want to compost in Aspen.

-1. You can drop off your organics in Aspen for free.
+1. You can drop off your organics at the Rio Grande Recycle Center located in Aspen on Rio Grande Place across from Obermeyer Place.
 To participate, please fill out this survey.

 2. Contact a local provider to collect compost at your curb for a fee.
 There are two local providers: